WestHamster/profile-rest-api/Readme.md

 Building ProfileAPI:

 1. Open ```serializers.py``` and add another class ```UserProfileSerializer``` to add the operations in the class like create, update

+2. Create a ViewSet to access through the endpoint in ```views.py``` to allow users create profile

+3. Test the create profile using POST and PATCH